What’s the perfect New Year’s Resolution?

-Learn How To Enhance Your Innovation Strategy By Using SIT Methodology:
+Learn How To Enhance Your Innovation Strategy By Making Your Ideas Sweet:

 This all sounds pretty obvious and common sense.
 Surprisingly, the distinction is often overlooked, or at least not given systematic treatment.
-Categorizing the results of an ideation session or workshop into Near, Far and Sweet – as seen in the visual below – will give you an important indication as to the practicality of the ideas.
+Categorizing the results of an ideation session or workshop into Near, Far and Sweet – as seen in the visual on the right – will give you an important indication as to the practicality of your ideas.
 It can also be a useful tool to improve the outcomes of your innovation strategies, by pushing some Nears and Fars into the Sweet Spot.

-- Exploitation-oriented initiatives are related to running core business by executing and enhancing existing business models or technological capabilities.
-The primary direction of impact is value capturing (commercialization).
+- Exploitation-oriented initiatives are related to running the core business by executing and enhancing existing business models or technological capabilities.
+The primary direction of impact is valued capturing (commercialization).
 Examples: Product, service or process innovation, portfolio extension, innovation of selected business model components (e.g. channel or operations), market research.

 (https://dual-innovation.net/a-model-for-dual-corporate-innovation-management/) Ralph-Christian Ohr

 Ralph-Christian further introduces three playing fields of dual innovation:

 - Optimize the Core (Optimization of existing business models and technologies)